 4. LIVING WITH RELATIVES.
+Women students liv-

-Women students living with relatives are under the jurisdiction of those relatives, as are those students living with their own families in Lansing or East Lansing.
+ing with relatives are under the jurisdiction of those relatives, as are those students living with their own families in Lansing or East Lansing.

 5. CONTRACTS.
 By action of the State Board of Agriculture, women registering for rooms in dormitories will be expected to continue their residence in the dormitory for the college year.
+Off-campus room contracts are by the term.